jackpine/biketag-ops/README.md

+After deploying (bin/deploy)

+# Ops

+Clone the ops repo, which some services rely on.
+Though I think it's just the backup script.
+Maybe we could just copy that to simplify things.

+# Services

-After deploying (bin/deploy) copy the systemd service files to the docker host to make sure the containers start at boot.
+copy the systemd service files to the docker host to make sure the containers start at boot.

     # pseudo code
     scp services/* /etc/systemd/system